Romanvia93/traffic_sign_detection/README.md

 Among the TensorFlow models, `SSD MobileNet FPNLite` is the best candidate.
 Hence, we also chose it to run a realtime webcam test on a local machine.
 The screen recording of this demo is available in `tensorflow/videos`.

+### Comprehensive Report

+A comprehensive report that discusses the introduction, methodology, experiments, results and discussion and conclusion of this project was written by the team and is avaible in the `report` directory, both in `pdf` format and in the form of a `Jupyter Notebook`.

+The `Jupyter Notebook report` is also served as an [HTML](https://romanvia93.github.io/traffic_sign_detection/traffic_sign_detection_report.html).

 ### Important Note:
 The notebooks are strongly recommended to be run in Google Colab (click on the link provided at the top of each notebook).
 There are 2 reasons for this: